 Born in Windsor, North Carolina, 1896.
 Studied in the Corcoran School of Art, Washington, D. C., and The Pennsylvania Academy of the Fine Arts.
-Awards: Cresson Foreign Traveling Scholarships, 1923 and 1925, The Pennsylvania Academy of the Fine Arts; The Fellowship of The Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of The Pennsylvania Academy of the Fine Arts Prize, 1930; First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize, The Art Institute of Chicago, 1930; Landscape Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Prize and Bronze Medal, Corcoran Gallery of Art, Washington, D. C., 1937; Gold Medal Philadelphia Sketch Club, 1938; The Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1940; The Academy Fellowship Prize, 1940; First Altman Prize Landscape, National Academy, 1951; Second Altman Prize Landscape, National Academy, 1953; Orbrig and Altman Prizes 1955; First Altman Prize 1958, National Academy; \$1,000 Grant National Institute of Arts & Letters, 1953.
-Member: National Academy of Design; National Institute of Arts & Letters.
-Represented in public and private collections.
+Awards: Cresson Foreign Traveling Scholarships, 1923 and 1925, The Pennsylvania Academy of the Fine Arts; The Fellowship of The Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of The Pennsylvania Academy of the Fine Arts Prize, 1930; First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize, The Art Institute of Chicago, 1930; Landscape Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Prize and Bronze Medal, Corcoran Gallery of Art, Washington, D. C., 1937; Gold Medal, Philadelphia Sketch Club, 1938; The Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1940; The Academy Fellowship Prize, 1940; First Altman Prize Landscape, National Academy, 1951; Second Altman Prize Landscape, National Academy, 1953; Orbrig Altman Prize Landscape, National Academy, 1955; \$1,000 Grant National Institute of Arts & Letters, 1953.
+Member: National Academy of Design.